Tom-Nagy/what-you-need/README.md

 ### Code

+* For scrolling back to saved position:
+  * Credit to Joonas from [Satckoverflow post](https://stackoverflow.com/questions/12744145/how-to-remember-scroll-position-of-page/12744617)

 * For hiding element after a period of time:
-  * Credit to zzzzBov from [stackoverflow](https://stackoverflow.com/questions/4127527/how-to-show-div-for-10-seconds-and-then-hide-it)
+  * Credit to zzzzBov from [Stackoverflow post](https://stackoverflow.com/questions/4127527/how-to-show-div-for-10-seconds-and-then-hide-it)

 * For sorting a list and returning a list:
   * Credit to venpa from [Stackoverflow post](https://stackoverflow.com/questions/22117834/how-do-i-return-a-list-of-the-3-lowest-values-in-another-list)